Frederick Thomas Pilkington: Architect

 Between 1861 and 1866 Pilkington secured commissions for Trinity Church (1861-3), Irvine, Strathclyde, The Moray Free Church (1862), Edinburgh, South Church (1862-3), Penicuik, Lothian, and St John's (1862-6), Edenside, Kelso, Borders.
 The most dramatic was the Barclay-Bruntsfield Church (1862-4), Edinburgh, with its landmark spire, unprecedented conical cluster of prismatic sections crowning the apses of the heart-shaped plan.
 All follow the same basic concept of a large galleried auditorium, transformed to a Greek cross at the upper level.
 All his churches of this period include rich naturalistic carving, including some of his smaller designs at Auchengray (c.
 1865), Strathclyde, and Innerleithen (c.
 1865), Borders.
+In 1866 he designed the Marykirk church in Stirling, commissioned by Christian Maclagan, which shared many of these features, although the kirk was built on a difficult site and was pulled down in 1954; full records of its style do not remain.

 By the mid-1860's his earlier use of polychrome masonry was replaced by more conventional plans last at Windsor Place Church (1866), Cardiff, Glamorgan.

 In 1867 he went into partnership with John Murray Bell (1839-1877) to form Pilkington & Bell, Bell providing the structural know-how, Pilkington providing the design flair.

 At the Eastern Club (1868), Dundee, Pilkington combines Romanesque and Renaissance motifs.
 By 1874 at Dean Park House, Edinburgh, he turned to a giant-scales contemporary French style.

 In 1883, Pilkington moved to London after he was commissioned to work the Army and Navy Hotel (1180-2), Victoria Street.
 His move to London did not lead to any other major commissions.
 His practice transitioned to designing residential flats for both the Artisans, Labourers & General Dwellings Company and for the middle-classes.
 This second category of flats include Campden Hill Court, Kensington and York Mansions, Battersea.